-- For employees who are not seasonal/temporary, one-half of the employee's accrued and available annual sick leave is protected and may be used for any of the purposes stated in this Policy. - For seasonal/temporary employees, up to 24 hours, or three days, whichever is greater, of accrued and available sick leave each year is protected and may be used for any of the purposes stated in this Policy.
+- For employees who are not seasonal/temporary or extra help, one-half of the employee's accrued and available annual sick leave is protected and may be used for any of the purposes stated in this Policy. - For seasonal/temporary or extra help employees, up to 24 hours, or three days, whichever is greater, of accrued and available sick leave each year is protected and may be used for any of the purposes stated in this Policy.
 The year is measured beginning on July 1st, or the employee's anniversary of hire date, whichever is later.